France–Haiti relations: Independence

+Post-independence

+Despite the loss to the revolutionaries, interest in regaining Haiti did not dissipate immediately, even after the Bourbon Restoration overthrew Napoleon.
+The Bourbon dynasty retained the restoration of slavery in French colonies.
+In 1814 King Louis XVIII, who had helped overthrow Napoléon earlier that year, sent three commissioners to Haiti to assess the willingness of the country’s rulers to surrender.
+The offer was rejected outright by Henri Christophe, who ruled northern Haiti and remained suspicious to France's restoration of slavery.
+Alexandre Pétion, who ruled southern Haiti, sought to negotiate payment of an indemnity akin to the 1803 Louisiana Purchase (even proposing the same payment of US$15 million) in return for diplomatic recognition.
+The French government rejected the offer, with Louis XVIII disparaging the offer as negotiation with "runaway slaves".

 France officially acknowledged Haitian independence in 1824.

-Post Independence

 In 1825, French King Charles X demanded Haiti reimburse and compensate France for the loss of money and trade from Haiti's independence.
 France threatened to invade Haiti and sent 12 war ships to the island nation.
 On 17 April 1825 an agreement was made between the two nations.
 France renounced all attempts to re-conquer Haiti and recognized Haiti as an independent nation after Haiti agreed to pay France 150 million gold francs in indemnity to the former colonists within five years.
 In November 1825, the first French consul presented his credentials to President Jean-Pierre Boyer.
 On 12 February 1838, a 'Treaty of Peace and Friendship' was signed between both nations.

 Since the establishment of diplomatic relations between, both nations have signed several agreements and treaties, such as an agreement on commerce (1958); treaty on trade (1959); agreement on air transportation between both nations (1965); agreement on cultural, scientific and technical cooperation (1972); convention on the protection of investments (1973); cooperation on tourism (2007) and an agreement on joint research and of professional training (2015).